Seattle's minimum wage ordinance: Minimum wage policy plan

-Seattle's minimum wage ordinance started to take effect on the 1st of April 2015.
+Seattle's minimum wage ordinance started to take effect on April 1, 2015.
 Under the policy, small businesses (500 employees or less) would have a wage of $15 per hour by 2021.
 A temporary "compensation responsibility" of $15 per hour would have been established for small businesses by 2019.
 Businesses are able to fulfil this responsibility through employer paid healthcare, consumer paid tips and employer paid wages.
 Large businesses (more than 500 employees in Seattle or nationally) would have a wage of $15 per hour by 2017.
 The wages of employees with healthcare benefits would have the wage of $15 per hour by 2018.
 Once the $15 per hour wage has been achieved, the minimum wage will be increased according to the Consumer Price Index (CPI).

 Studies on the effect of the law

 In 2014, after the Seattle City Council passed an ordinance that would incrementally raise their minimum wage to $15 / hour, they issued a request for proposals for a research team to study the impact of the ordinance.
 The RFP asked for five years of continued research, but unusually did not include any funding, though the city allocated $100,000 for 2015 and nothing thereafter.
 Researchers at the Evans School of Public Policy at the University of Washington were the only group of researchers to submit a proposal, and therefore won the contract.
 Their first paper in 2016 found that the minimum wage law was reducing job growth for low income workers.

-In 2017, after the mayor was presented with a draft of the second year's study from the UW group, he shared that pre-publication study with Michael Reich's economics group at UC Berkeley and asked Reich’s team to conduct another study on the effects of this ordinance which was released a week before the UW study was scheduled to be released, and (contrary to the UW study) found that Seattle's law was instead benefiting restaurant workers.
+In 2017, after the mayor was presented with a draft of the second year's study from the UW group, he shared that pre-publication study with Michael Reich's economics group at UC Berkeley and asked Reich's team to conduct another study on the effects of this ordinance which was released a week before the UW study was scheduled to be released, and (contrary to the UW study) found that Seattle's law was instead benefiting restaurant workers.
 Critics have noted that these events seem to show a clear intent by city leaders to undermine research that doesn't fit their narrative.